-If you have more than 5 days, head further into the Istrian peninsula in Croatia.
+If you have more than 5 days for your road trip, head further into the Istrian peninsula in Croatia.
 The town of Rovinj is a little over an hour from Piran and is equally beautiful.

 Things to know about driving in Slovenia

-We flew into Trieste and rented a car.
-Be sure to check the border crossing policy with the company.
+We flew into Trieste and rented a car from the airport.
+Be sure to check the border crossing policy with the rental company.
 There is no border check between Italy and Slovenia, but you must get a vignette sticker at the border.
 There are several gas stations that sell them right at the border.
 Think of it as a prepaid toll for the highways.
 Vignette costs vary depending on the duration, but we paid 15 euro for a weekly pass.
 Find out more information about the vignette sticker here and here.